 In garden plants and ornamentals of a number of varieties, and vegetables, all stages of development are eaten, leading to severe damage in those species that are most often attacked.
 However, cuttings and seedlings are the preferred food items, even of plants such as Artocarpus which are not attacked in the mature state.
 In these plants damage is caused by complete consumption or removal of bark.
 Young snails up to about 4 months feed almost exclusively on young shoots and succulent leaves.
-The papaya appears to be the only fruit which is seriously damaged by L. fulica, largely as a result of its preference for fallen and decaying fruit.
+The papaya is one of the main fruits which is seriously damaged by A. fulica, largely as a result of its preference for fallen and decaying fruit.

 Biology and EcologyTop of page

-Bequaert (1951) described the biology of Achatininae in general.
-Mead (1961) considered the biology and ecology of L. fulica in terms of economic damage and pest control.
+Bequaert (1950) described the biology of Achatininae in general.
+Mead (1961), Raut and Barker (2002), and Fischer and Costa (2010) considered the biology and ecology of A. fulica in terms of economic damage and pest control.

-Like most snails, L. fulica is hermaphroditic and, after a single mating, can produce a number of batches of fertile eggs over a period of months.
-Early reports of self-fertilization (van der Meer Mohr, 1949) have since been discounted.
+A. fulica is a protandric hermaphrodite, with the male gonad maturating first (Fischer and Costa, 2010).
+It generally attains sexual maturity at the age of 5-8 months under field conditions (Bequaert, 1950; Mead, 1961; Raut, 1991).
+After a single mating, it can produce a number of batches of fertile eggs over a period of months.
+Early reports of self-fertilization (Meer Mohr, 1949) have since been discounted.
 It lays eggs in batches of 100 to 400, with up to 1200 being laid in a year.
 These hatch after about 8-21 days under tropical conditions.
 They are laid on the ground, often in the base of plants.
-The prodigality of L. fulica is renowned and the literature contains many anecdotes and astonishing estimates of the potential number of progeny if all were to survive (see Mead, 1961, 1979).
-For example, 20 tonnes of snails were collected on one day in Fiji just 4 years after its introduction.
+The prodigality of A. fulica is renowned and the literature contains many anecdotes and astonishing estimates of the potential number of progeny if all were to survive (see Mead, 1961, 1979; Raut and Barker, 2002).

 Courtship behaviour was studied in the field by Tomiyama (1994).
 This was exclusively a nocturnal activity.
+Mating is generally reciprocal, and pairing occurs between animals of similar size (Raut and Barker, 2002).
 Duration in copulation was shorter in young adults than in older adults but occurred during most periods of the night.
 Older adults were found to copulate only in the middle of the night.
-Copulation time ranged from 1.5 to 7.5 hours with an average time of 4.6 hours.
-Courtship behaviour of L. fulica follows a fixed pattern, with different behaviour occurring between the courtship initiator and the acceptor, in contrast to many other species of land snails where it is immediately reciprocal.
+The duration of copulation in A. fulica is typically 6-8 hours but can extend to 24 hours (Fischer and Costa, 2010).
+Courtship behaviour of A. fulica follows a fixed pattern, with different behaviour occurring between the courtship initiator and the acceptor, in contrast to many other species of land snails where it is immediately reciprocal.

 Tomiyama (1993) also investigated the correlation between shell growth and the maturation of the reproductive system.
 The reproductive gland was formed by the end of the year after hatching.
 Shell growth continued for some months after, but no reflection of the lip was observed - an event commonly considered to indicate sexual maturity in most land snails.
 Only sperm were produced while shell growth continued, but both sperm and eggs were produced when shell growth stopped.
 The snails had then become completely hermaphroditic.

-Although the adult has an average life span of 5-6 years it may live for as long as 9 years.
+Although the adult has an average life span of 3-5 years it may live for as long as 9 years (Raut and Barker, 2002).
 It will readily enter a state of aestivation and can survive for years in this state.
 The tendency for a number of aestivating snails to be present in an area at any time, particularly when conditions are optimum for activity, can make control measures difficult.

 Notes on Natural EnemiesTop of page

-On Christmas Island (Kiritimati), there is good evidence that the endemic red crab, Gecarcoidea natalis, restricts the distribution of L. fulica, especially in undisturbed rain forest (Lake and O'Dowd, 1991).
-Predatory hermit crabs, primarily Coenibitus perlatus, and robber crabs, Birgus latro, have made it difficult for L. fulica to become established on coral islands.
+On Christmas Island (Kiritimati), there is good evidence that the endemic red crab Gecarcoidea natalis restricts the distribution of A. fulica, especially in undisturbed rain forest (Lake and O'Dowd, 1991).
+Predatory hermit crabs, primarily Coenibitus perlatus, and robber crabs, Birgus latro, have made it difficult for A. fulica to become established on coral islands.
 Rats, centipedes, millipedes and fire ants are all known to prey on the giant African snail on Indo-Pacific Islands.
-In Rajasthan in India, L. fulica was observed by Tehsin and Sharma (2000) to be eaten by the coucal (Centropus sinensis), a small bird related to the cuckoo.
+In Rajasthan in India, A. fulica was observed by Tehsin and Sharma (2000) to be eaten by the coucal (Centropus sinensis), a small bird related to the cuckoo.

 Means of Movement and DispersalTop of page